Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/11-Bilinear_Interpolation/README.md

 ### PLIO Interface

-Considering that input requires 6 floating-point values per pixel while output is a single floating-point value, it is apparent that the input stream places a more restrictive limit on achievable pixel processing rate.
-The PLIO interface supports transfer rates of 1 floating-point value per cycle, which depending on speed grade of the AMD Versal™ device, amounts to transfer rates of 1.0 to 1.25 billion floating-point values per second.
+Considering that input requires six floating-point values per pixel while output is a single floating-point value, it is apparent that the input stream places a more restrictive limit on achievable pixel processing rate.
+The PLIO interface supports transfer rates of one floating-point value per cycle, which depending on speed grade of the AMD Versal™ device, amounts to transfer rates of 1.0 to 1.25 billion floating-point values per second.
 Since the input requires 6 floating-point values per pixel, the input PLIO would restrict the rate to 6.0 cycles per pixel.
-In order to match the input limitation more closely to computational efficiency, 3 input PLIO interfaces are used, which brings the limitation down to 2.0 cycles per pixel.
-The data format for each of the input PLIO interfaces is shown in Figure 7.
+To more closely match the input limitation to computational efficiency, three input PLIO interfaces are used.
+This brings the limitation down to 2.0 cycles per pixel.
+Figure 7 shows the data format for each of the input PLIO interfaces.

 ![figure7](images/pl_if_streams.png)